 An Irish Engineer: the Extraordinary Achievements of Thomas J Waters and Family in Early Meiji Japan and Beyond is a natural progression from Castle to Colony, with emphasis on the lives and achievements of male members of Lucy Gray’s family.
 The entrepreneurial, engineering and architectural skills of the Waters brothers took them around the world during the second half of the nineteenth century.
 As in the previous book, extracts from correspondence, diaries and journals are included.
 Thomas Waters was particularly active as an engineer and architect in Japan during the early stages of the Meiji Restoration (from 1868) and many of his imaginative designs are also included in the book.
 Irish Engineer is presently being translated into Japanese, and will be published in Tokyo.

-Meg lives with her husband, Allan, on a small farm near Armidale in northern New South Wales, Australia.
+Meg recently moved with her husband Allan from a small farm near Armidale in northern New South Wales, Australia to live int he rural city of Armidale.
 In her spare time she paints impressions of Australian landscapes and writes poetry.
 Her latest book of poetry, Brigalow, reflects the author’s love of the Australian bush.

 Meg Vivers is presently an Honorary Associate of the School of Humanities at the University of New England.
 She can be contacted through the Contact page or at firstname.lastname@example.org.
 Details can also be accessed on Facebook.